In this article

 A push notification is a message that appears on a mobile device.
 However, unlike a traditional incoming SMS, it is sent or instigated from an app on the user's device.

-When these notifications are enabled on a patient's device, HotDoc can utilise this feature to send appointment reminders to existing clinic patients who have booked through HotDoc, even if they don't currently have the app or website open.
+When these notifications are enabled on a patient's device, HotDoc can utilise this feature to send appointment reminders or health information to existing clinic patients who have booked through HotDoc, even if they don't currently have the app or website open.

 Push notifications can eliminate potential issues with traditional SMS delivery that can be a result of network issues or message filters and also comes at no extra cost for HotDoc users.